 The term "jeton" is defined as "an intangible asset representing in digital format, one or more rights, goods or services, which may be issued, registered, recorded, retained or transferred by means of a digital recording device on a shared registry and which, when issued or subscribed to, has the legal nature of the said right, good or service".
+1

-The text provides a framework for two types of fundraising: private or public Initial Coin Offerings (ICOs) and private Security Token Offerings (STOs) (modalities, control, sanctions, AML/CFT obligations).
+Law No. 1.491 provides a framework for two types of fundraising: private or public Initial Coin Offerings (ICOs) and private Security Token Offerings (STOs) (modalities, control, sanctions, AML/CFT obligations).